skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

   Charge-charge embedding options used in QM/MM method.
 It is recommended option for the environments showing high polarity.
   The **embedding** of the QM object must be same with the **embedding** defined in the MM object.

-  + None: Do not use charge-charge embedding in QM/MM method.
+  + *None*: Do not use charge-charge embedding in QM/MM method.
-  + 'mechanical': Uses a mechanical charge-charge embedding option.
+  + *'mechanical'*: Uses a mechanical charge-charge embedding option.
     The interactions are treated as the energies between MM point charges.
-  + 'electrostatic': Uses a electrostatic charge-charge embedding option.
+  + *'electrostatic'*: Uses a electrostatic charge-charge embedding option.
     Point charges as one-electron terms are included in the Hamiltonian.

 \